 - Good for health as well as bad at the same time for someone.

-- Content of caffeine is differently affected by the different type of coffee.
+- The content of caffeine is differently affected by the different types of coffee.

 - 1 cup of coffee has 180mg of caffeine.

 How many mg of caffeine in coffee __ depended on the different brands of coffee.
 Caffeine is the only natural and widely-consuming drug that is used in soft drinks, coffee and other food items (quinine is the other drug that is used in foodstuffs).

 One possible reason for making soft drinks to its products is that it is slightly addictive.
 Most coffee drinkers experience symptoms of illness if they stop drinking their coffee such as headache anxiety, sleepiness, and lethargy.
 Like any drug, caffeine does not entirely have good or bad effects on the body.

 In coffee, caffeine is a bad reputation.
 There are many claims that show that it raises the risk of heart disease and bladder and kidney cancer.
 Some critics argue that caffeine has a number of negative effects and other studies have shown that coffee contains many health benefits.
 Let’s take a birds-eye view of the health advantages and disadvantages of caffeine.

 What’s Good About Caffeine in Coffee?

 Recent studies have shown that type 2 diabetes or Alzheimer’s disease are less developed for those who moderate coffee drinker.
 The risk of Parkinson’s disease is also decreased by caffeine.
 Excess coffee beverages are 40% less likely to develop gout, whereas medium and mild coffee beverages are 8% less likely to develop the same disease.